M66B/FairEmail/FAQ.md

 consider switching to a modern provider which supports push messages (IMAP IDLE) to reduce battery usage.

-If your device has an [AMOLED](https://en.wikipedia.org/wiki/AMOLED) screen, you can save battery usage while viewing messages by switching to the black theme (this is a pro features).
+If your device has an [AMOLED](https://en.wikipedia.org/wiki/AMOLED) screen, you can save battery usage while viewing messages by switching to the black theme (this is a pro feature).

 <a name="faq40"></a>